FurqanNoor/FurqanNoor/README.md

 ###
 <p align="left">I’m Furqan Noor, a 20-year-old software engineering student based in Finland, where I have lived since 2011.
 I am fluent in Finnish, English, and Urdu.<br><br>
-I'm passionate about becoming a Full-Stack Developer, but at the moment, I'm focused on the front-end.
-I'm working with React, Next.js, Typescript, Tailwind CSS, and Framer Motion to build intuitive, dynamic user interfaces.
-As I continue honing my skills, my goal is to transition into full-stack development and expand my expertise across the entire web development stack.
+I'm passionate about becoming a Full-Stack Developer, but right now, I'm deeply immersed in the front-end.
+I'm working with technologies like React, Next.js, Typescript, Tailwind CSS, and Framer Motion to create intuitive and dynamic user experiences.
+As I continue sharpening my skills, my goal is to transition into full-stack development and broaden my expertise across the entire development process.

 Always eager to learn, grow, and collaborate!</p>